 I have a love/hate relationship with Christmas.
-With all its programs and parties and consumerism, Christmas makes me want to run and hide.
-I’ve tried to bring a deeper sense of peace to the season using daily readings, but always fall behind around Day 4.
-Over the past few years, I have found that an easier, less stressful tradition is to light a weekly Advent candle.
+With all its programs and parties and consumerism, sometimes Christmas makes me want to run and hide.
+I’ve tried to bring a deeper sense of peace to the season using daily Advent readings, but always fall behind around Day 4.
+Over the past few years, I have found that a meaningful, less stressful tradition is to light a weekly Advent candle.

-Originally a Lutheran tradition, the Advent wreath and candles have been brought into other denominations because of its simple beauty.
+Originally a Lutheran tradition, the Advent wreath and candles have been brought into other denominations because of their simple beauty.
 The candles in the wreath are lit once a week, usually on Sundays, starting four weekends before Christmas.
-The last candle is lit on Christmas Eve.
+The last candle is lit on Christmas Eve or Christmas Day.
 Each candle has a special meaning and its lighting is traditionally accompanied by a thematic Bible reading.

 Maybe your church follows this tradition, lighting a candle each week during Advent.
 If you’ve been a part of this sacred practice before, you may have already adopted it for your home and family.
 If not, I’m sharing 4 reasons that this has become my favorite, no-stress, can’t-miss-it, Christmas tradition.